 How do you feel about this experience ("It was lit," "meh," or "bummed out")?

 How would you rate your online presence?

 As a beginning class activity, I have students share their results with their neighbors.
-Let's imagine you're applying for your dream job, and you're Googled by the Assistant Superintendent.
+Imagine applying for your dream job, and the Assistant Superintendent Googles you.
 These are the exact results he finds.
 How would he view you as a professional?

 What came up with Google?

 What does it say about you as an educator?

 I encourage you to do the same.
 When you Google yourself, what results do you get?

 Challenge: Look through your social media account – would you hire yourself?